GrassHopper12345/SQL-Employee-Tracker/README.md

 * It's done when a `DELETE` request to `/api/movie/:id` route deletes a route when tested using Insomnia.

 ## Usage Instructions
+1. Open the cloned repository in VS Code or similar code editor.
+2. Open an inegrated terminal for index.js.
+3. Enter 'node index.js' into the terminal commanl line.
+4. A series of questions will prompt in the terminal for the user.
+The user shall select and/or enter the required choice and/or input to save a new employee to the database.
+5. Once the prompts are completed by the user, one can request to veiw the new employee or current employee's within the database.

 ## Mock Up